dashbird/site/content/knowledge-base/aws-lambda/introduction-to-aws-lambda.md

   * Provides a method that returns the remaining miliseconds left before the function times out

-# Pricing and free tier
+# AWS Lambda pricing and free tier

 Lambda functions are billed by the time it takes to execute your function, being rounded up to the nearest 100ms and the GB-seconds based on the memory consumption.
 It also comes with a free tier of 1 million requests and 400,00 GB-seconds of compute time each month.